ZhangNingSAU/Spring-2021-CSCI-360-Database-Mgmt-Systems/Slides/HW5_Q7.md

   ![division2](../Resources/division2.png)

 + Now, let's take a look at Q7 in HW5: Print supplier numbers for suppliers who ship at least all those parts shipped by supplier s3.
-Do not include s3 in the answer(And do not use `COUNT()`) and the shipment table.
+Do not include s3 in the answer(And do not use `COUNT()`).

 shipment